lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 ## Abstract

-We commonly train image classification models using [[Categorical Cross-Entropy Loss|Softmax Loss]].
-However, softmax loss does not learn sufficiently discriminative features for face recognition.
+We commonly train image classification models using [Categorical Cross-Entropy Loss](../../permanent/categorical-cross-entropy-loss.md)wever, softmax loss does not learn sufficiently discriminative features for face recognition.

-This paper proposes a new supervision signal called [[Center Loss]].
+This paper proposes a new supervision signal called [Center Loss](../../journal/permanent/Center Loss.md).
 Center Loss simultaneously learns a center for each class and penalizes the distance between features and their class centers.

 Center Loss requires training with joint supervision of softmax loss for stability.